 - Shorts has 2B monthly active users, Tik-Tok 1.2B.

 YouTube Shorts are not yet setup for ads, but that could be coming soon.
 Shorts are forecasted to be the “killer app” in 2023.
 YouTube Analytics is the secret advantage, far better and more actionable data then Tik-Tok’s backend information.

 Want to discuss any of these predictions or your own ideas?
-Email us to schedule a call with me.
+Get a free GA4 Action Plan today.